i

 Compsognathus size comparison image

-Tallest Dinosaur
+Tallest Dinosaurs

 The tallest of all the known Dinosaurs were the Brachiosaurid Sauropods.
 The Brachiosarids were gigantic herbivorous Dinosuars.
 Their most stricking feature, other than their shear size, was their long fore legs which were much longer than their hind legs.
 These sauropods are amongst the largest land animals known to have ever walked the Earth: